-Convert between character and character code for a single character.36 number_chars(?Number, ?CharList)
+Convert between character and character code for a single character.37 number_chars(?Number, ?CharList)

 Similar to atom_chars/2, but converts between a number and its representation as a list of one-character atoms.
 Fails with a syntax_error if Number is unbound and CharList does not describe a number.

-number_codes(?Number, ?CodeList)
+Following the ISO standard, it allows for leading white space (including newlines) and does not allow for trailing white space.38 number_codes(?Number, ?CodeList)